juanpcapurro/exactly-challenge/README.md

     - [ ] Am I opening some vulnerability when transferring eth in a burn, especially if the caller is a contract and not an EOA?

 ## Assumptions
+- Team address cant mint tokens, only deposit rewards: just for simplicity

 ## Technical notes

 ## Docs
+Shares of the ETH pool are represented by an ERC20 token.
+Initially, they map 1:1 to eth, but once rewards are deposited, they'll start to map to more than 1 eth per 1 share (POOL token)

 ### setup